Child Disability Benefit (CDB) Payment Dates 2026

 What form do I need to apply for the CDB?

-Two forms are needed to apply for the Child Disability Benefit: you must apply for the Canada Child Benefit and the Disability Tax Credit.
-You can apply for CCB through birth registration, fill out Form RC66, or apply through your online account.
-For the DTC, you must fill out T2201 and submit it to the proper parties.
+There is no form for the CDB itself.
+Instead, you apply for the two benefits behind it: the Canada Child Benefit and the Disability Tax Credit.
+You can apply for the CCB through birth registration, by filling out Form RC66, or through your online account.
+For the DTC, you must fill out Form T2201 and submit it to the proper parties.

-The most you can receive monthly, per child, is $264.41 for 2024.
+The most you can receive monthly, per child, is $284.25 for the July 2025 to June 2026 period.
 The amount increases with every qualifying child under your care.
 However, as your income increases, you receive a smaller benefit.

 Does ADHD qualify for the Child Disability Benefit?